Leroo La Tau

 Leroo La Tau is situated 140km south-east of Maun, on the western boundary of Botswana’s Makgadikgadi Pans National Park.
 The lodge’s 12 rooms and a game-viewing hide are perched along a cliff, 10m above the Boteti River, which – having been dry for two decades – began flowing again in 2008.

 Our view of Leroo La Tau

 Leroo La Tau is currently the most upmarket accommodation option from which to explore the western section of Makgadikgadi Pans National Park.
 It’s a good lodge with a lovely outlook and friendly service.
-The best time to visit is between July and October during the annual zebra and wildebeest migration and when wildlife concentrations are at their peak.
+The best time to visit is has always been between July and October, when wildlife concentrations have been at their peak.
 For the rest of the year there isn’t any particular experience that would put it high on our list of Botswana’s top destinations.

 Leroo La Tau: Traveller ratings

 Leroo La Tau is situated on the western bank of the Boteti River...